The Ultimate Guide to Weeb Culture: 2025 Edition

 Image source: Polygon

-• Context: Falsely attributed to Hayao Miyazaki
+• Context: Falsely attributed to Hayao Miyazaki.

-• Usage: When anime gets too weird (frequently)
+• Usage: When anime gets too weird (frequently).

 “Omae wa mou shindeiru” / “Nani?!”